humaameer786/humaameer786/README.md

 I'm also learning **Active Directory and IT support fundamentals** because I'm pretty realistic about where careers start, and I want a strong understanding of the systems I'll eventually be helping secure.

-And yes, I still really like cheesecake :3
+And I really like cheesecake :3

 <p align="center">
   - - - - - - - - ✦ ☾ 🐈‍⬛ ☾ ✦ - - - - - - - -